svgeesus/EuroMPE/pitch-dac.md

 Over 10 octaves, at the desired precision, 16 bits is barely sufficient (0.2 cents).
 More bits would be desirable, to give finer precision and to allow for the loss of precision from using a calibration curve.
 However, 20bit or 18bit DACs can be expensive, and some are no better than 16bit INL; 24bit DACs are widely available and cheap, but tuned for audio AC performance not DC accuracy and linearity.

 **AD5542CRZ** (SOIC-14, $36.39), same as I used in my previous, mono, MIDI2CV project, provides bipolar ±Vref output (so, ±5V) with one bipolar-powered op-amp in the output loop.
 Power up to +5V5.
 INL ±0.5LSB (typ) ±1.0LSB (max, = 15ppm) for best (C) grade.
+DNL is ±1 LSB max = 15ppm.
 SPI needs 16bit transfer.

-_AD5781ARUZ_ (TSSOP-20, $31.38) 18bit.
-INL ±0.5 LSB (max, = 1.9ppm) for B grade, ±4 LSB (max, = 15ppm) linearity for A grade. _Mouser does not stock the best (B) grade.
-A grade has more resolution, but same INL, as the 16bit AD5542CRZ_ Bipolar ±Vref output, power up to ±16.5V.
+**AD5781ARUZ** (TSSOP-20, $31.38) 18bit.
+INL ±1 LSB (max, 5V vref, = 3.6ppm) for B grade, ±4 LSB (max, = 15ppm) for A grade. _Mouser does not stock the best (B) grade.
+A grade has more resolution, but same INL, as the 16bit AD5542CRZ_ DNL is ±1 LSB max = 3.6ppm for _both_ grades.
+Bipolar ±Vref output, power up to ±16.5V.
 Optimal suply for lowest zero-scale and gain errors is ±9.5V (datasheet, figs 20 & 22, _noting results are given for 5V and for ±10V spans while I need a ±5V span_).
 SPI needs 24bit transfer.
 Needs Schottky diode for power rail syncronization, see datasheet fig. 50.
-Is actually less expensive than AD5542CRZ.
+A grade is actually less expensive than AD5542CRZ, with better DNL.

 _AD5791BRUZ_ (TSSOP-20, $99.61/5) or _AD5791ARUZ_ (TSSOP-20, $60.29/5) 20bit, 1ppm linearity, bipolar ±Vref output, power up to ±16.5V.
 Very expensive, considering 4-voice needs 5 of them.

+Conclusion: AD5781ARUZ gives 16bit INL with 18bit DNL at slightly lower cost than AD5542CRZ.

 ## Power